powsybl/powsybl.github.io/pages/documentation/simulation/metrix/mapping.md

 ## Introduction

 A mapping configuration is made of 3 objects :
-- an iidm situation case
+- an IIDM network
-- a timeserie store (csv)
+- a time series store (in csv format)
-- a mapping groovy script using the [mapping dsl](#mapping-dsl) described below
+- a mapping groovy script using the [mapping DSL](#mapping-dsl) described below

-The mapping process is mainly to be used within the metrix tool but it may be executed separatly in order to check this temporary result.
+The mapping process is mainly used through Metrix simulator but it may be executed separatly in order to check its intermediate results.

 With only required options, the mapping does not produce any output.
-Option `--mapping-synthesis-dir`, it will output a [synthesis](#synthesis) of the mapping, allowing you to check the consistency of the produced multi case.\
-If you want in depth mapping detail, the option `--check-equipment-time-series` will produce the full timeseries mapping.\
-Lastly, the option `--network-output-dir` will output the network case with value mapped for the steps asked.
+In adding option `--mapping-synthesis-dir`, it will output a [synthesis](#synthesis) of the mapping, allowing you to check the consistency of the produced multi case.
+If you want to go deeper in the mapping process, the option `--check-equipment-time-series` will produce the full time series mapping.
+Lastly, the option `--network-output-dir` will output the network case with mapped values for the steps requested.

-## Mapping dsl
+## Mapping DSL

 The purpose of the mapping is to map time serie values to network elements.
-As it is a groovy script, it can also be used to create composite time series or modify the network.
+As it is a groovy script, it can create composite time series or to modify the network.

 ### General parameters

-The general parameters can be used to configure globally the mapping.
+The general parameters are used to configure globally the mapping.

 ```groovy
 parameters {